DaveBitter/minor-webdev_real-time-web/README.md

 #### Socket.io
 Used to setup and handle all socket connections from clients to own server.

+## Wishlist
+* Data visualization of events like most clicked hashtags, new clients online etc
+* Less clientside templating
+* More interaction with posts like follow the person who posted, liking, commenting etc.

 ## Live Demo
 Taken al this in account, you can view the app [here](https://minor-webdev-real-time-web.herokuapp.com/).